g-iyer/DSND-Capstone/README.md

 ## Executive Summary ##

+For my capstone project I decided to use the Robot Motion Planning project.
 This project is about developing a virtual robot that will navigate a virtual maze utilizing different methods.

 It is inspired by the micromouse competition popularized by IEEE – for a very interesting article please see this link [The Amazing MicroMouse  Contest](http://spectrum.ieee.org/consumer-electronics/gadgets/the-amazing-micromouse-contest "The Amazing MicroMouse  Contest").

 In this project except for the maze dimensions nothing else is known.
 So the robot has to first explore and then exploit the maze.
 The objective is for the robot to reach the goal i.e., the center of the maze, using the best possible algorithm in the best possible time.

-Three maze definition files are given.
+Three *maze definition files* are given.
 The solution needs to apply different methods of navigation to reach the center of these mazes.

-A tester program is provided (from the starter code set) that applies the solution to solve a given maze and reports the score at the end.
+A *tester* program is provided (from the *starter code* set) that applies the solution to solve a given maze and reports the score at the end.

-The method with the lowest score would be the best solution.
+The navigation method with the lowest score would be the best solution.

 I have created the solution to search using multiple popular algorithms
 	– Follow the Wall, Breadth First Search, Depth First Search, Uniform Cost Search, A* (aka A Star) search and the Flood Fill search.